andrei-rusu/cv/rendercv_output/Andrei_Rusu_CV.md

 # Additional Experience And Awards

 - Best Paper Award at EAI PervasiveHealth (2022): Awarded for the paper "Flattening the curve through reinforcement learning driven test and trace policies".
-- 3rd place at the Continental Hackathon Bug Hunt (2018): Traced and fixed several bugs in the company's navigation platform.
+- Third place at the Continental Hackathon Bug Hunt (2018): Traced and fixed several bugs in the company's navigation platform.
 - Bloomberg Market Concepts (2018): Acquired knowledge of financial markets and instruments through completing the BMC course.
-- 2nd place at the J.P.
+- Second place at the J.P.
 Morgan Intern Hackathon (2017): Developed a PHP application for a charity organization in 48 hours.
 - Marketing Executive (2016 - 2017): In charge of the marketing strategy and digital content of HackaSoton, student society responsible for the annual hackathons at the University of Southampton.
 - Chess National Champion (2006): Creative thinking developed through playing chess competitively.
 Won the 2006 single and team national championships in my age category in Romania.
 Former president of the chess club at the University of Southampton.
 # Technologies